lunadial-re/Solo-Reversing-Golden-Snapshot/README.md

 Student's Bizarre Adventures in RE learning
 ## Something like a study plan
 ### Certifications
-Some of Open Security Training 2 (OST2) courses that will be useful for RE Or, actually, even course i want to learn.
+Some of Open Security Training 2 (OST2) courses that will be useful for RE.
+Or, actually, even course i want to learn.
 That can't be useless
 ### Theory
 1) MASM Intel x86-64/ AMD64